kraken-io/kraken-node/README.md

 You can optimize your images in two ways - by providing an URL of the image you want to optimize or by uploading an image file directly to Kraken API.

 The first option (image URL) is great for images that are already in production or any other place on the Internet.
-The second one (direct upload) is ideal for your deployment process, build script or the on-the-fly processing of your user's uploads where you don't have the images available on-line yet.
+The second one (direct upload) is ideal for your deployment process, build script or the on-the-fly processing of your user's uploads where you don't have the images available online yet.

 ## Wait and Callback URL

 Kraken gives you two options for fetching optimization results.
-With `wait` option the results will be returned immediately in the response.
-With `callback_url` the results will be posted to the URL specified in your request.
+With the `wait` option set the results will be returned immediately in the response.
+With the `callback_url` option set the results will be posted to the URL specified in your request.

 ### Wait option

-With the `wait` option turned on for every request to the API, the connection will be hold open unil the image has been optimized.
-Once this is done you will get a immediate response with a JSON object containing optimization results.
-To use this option simply set `"wait": true` property in your request.
+With the `wait` option turned on for every request to the API, the connection will be held open unil the image has been optimized.
+Once this is done you will get an immediate response with a JSON object containing your optimization results.
+To use this option simply set `"wait": true` in your request.

 **Request:**